Full Moon

 Most Recent New Moon

-Sun and Moon were in Aries when this cycle began — the active solar arc through to the next new moon.
+Sun and Moon were in Gemini when this cycle began — the active solar arc through to the next new moon.

 Most Recent Full Moon